Kabane: History

-The descendants of the Imperial family were given Omi and the descendants of gods were given Muraji, and out of these, the most influential families were given Ōomi and Ōmuraji.
-During the Taika Reform, these were however abolished, and the kabane was no longer tied to a specific occupation or political position, but simply began to signify a family's aristocratic lineage and social status.
-In 684, the traditional kabane system was reformed into an eight-kabane system consisting of Mahito, Ason, Sukune, Imiki, Michinoshi, Omi, Muraji, Inagi.
+Descendants of the Imperial House of Japan (皇別, kōbetsu) were given Omi and the descendants of the gods (神別, shinbetsu) were given Muraji.
+Of these, the most influential families were given Ōomi and Ōmuraji.

 The imperial House of Yamato became the most powerful family in the kabane system, although during the 6th century AD, a number of other leaders, often with high ranks of Omi and Muraji, sometimes overshadowed the Yamato rulers.
-This power dynamic became one of the incentives of the Taika Reform.
+This power dynamic became one of the incentives of the Taika Reform in 684.